 Oil and natural gas reserve replacements are falling, but leading cash-rich producers like ExxonMobil, Royal Dutch Shell, BP plc, ConocoPhillips, Anadarko, Kerr-McGee, EnCana and Devon Energy are investing a lot of money into huge share buybacks.
-Some analysts have questioned whether more of the excess money should go into the exploration for new resources -- which is still taking a hefty chunk of the cash -- but investors are reaping the benefits in larger dividends and stronger companies.
+Some analysts have questioned whether more of the excess money should go into the exploration for new resources — which is still taking a hefty chunk of the cash — but companies cite a lack of profitable targets.
+Meanwhile, investors are reaping the benefits in larger dividends and stronger companies.

-In the first quarter alone, eight North American producers covered by Lehman Brothers' analyst Thomas Driscoll purchased $2.3 billion in shares in the first quarter, averaging 2.1% of their outstanding shares (see NGI, May 9).
+In the first quarter alone, eight North American producers covered by Lehman Brothers’ analyst Thomas Driscoll purchased $2.3 billion in shares in the first quarter, averaging 2.1% of their outstanding shares (see Daily GPI, May 6, 2005).
 The trend, as service costs continue to rise, appears to be accelerating.

 One of the more aggressive share buybacks has been at Shell, which is targeting a $3-5 billion program this year.
 The company said its buyback plan would be in the upper range “given strong cash generation for the first half,” with a cash flow from operating activities of $15.0 billion during that period.
 The offer is part of the strategy between Royal Dutch Petroleum Co. and Shell Transport & Trading Co., which joined the two companies into one in July.